sblauth/cashocs/docs/source/demos/shape_optimization/shape_poisson/doc_shape_poisson.rst

     config = cashocs.create_config('./config.ini')

 Next, we have to define the mesh.
-As the above problem is posed on the unit disc initially, we define this via FEniCS commands (cashocs only has rectangular meshes built in).
+As the above problem is posed on the unit disc initially, we define this via FEniCS commands (CASHOCS only has rectangular meshes built in).
 This is done via the following code ::

     meshlevel = 10